SHAR-PEI RECURRENT FEVER SYNDROME

 TREATMENT OF FEVER SYNDROME

 During a fever episode anti-inflammatory medications provided by the veterinarian can be used to control high fevers.
+Pain medication is often needed to control the discomfort during the episode.
 The real challenge, however, is to prevent kidney damage in the long term.
 It is possible for a dog to have substantial kidney damage before the first fever episode even happens therefore it is important to begin therapy after the first episode and to regularly screen for urinary protein loss in any Shar pei whether fevers have occurred or not.

 The medication central to the prevention of amyloid deposition in the kidney is colchicine.